raffaelk/nlp-basics/README.md

 - go to http://localhost:5000/ in a webbrowser

 There is a textbox for an own movie review.
 After clicking on 'submit', the sentiment of the text will be predicted.
 As a test case real one and five star reviews from amazon can be evaluated.
 The underlying prdiction model is fairly simple, so it is also easy to trick it into giving a fals prediction.
 As only unigrams have been used, the model is not capable of analyzing the context of important words.
 E.g. the sentences *"The movie was not good."* and *"The movie was good."* will both be labelled as positive.

+### Docker Container
+A Dockerfile is stored in the [api](https://github.com/raffaelk/nlp-basics/tree/main/api) folder as well.
+It can be used to create a Docker image and run the application in a container.